 Instructions

 - Marinate the chicken.
-In a large mixing bowl, mix together the marinade ingredients until well combined.
+In a large mixing bowl, mix together the Chicken Gyro Marinade ingredients (besides the chicken) until well combined.
 Season with salt and pepper to taste.
-Add the chicken tenders and mix, ensuring each piece of chicken is well coated with the marinade.
+Add the chicken and mix, ensuring each piece is well coated with the marinade.
 Cover and refrigerate for 30 minutes (or overnight.)
-Meanwhile, prep the gyro fixings.

 - Cook the chicken.
-Heat extra virgin olive oil in a non-stick skillet over medium-high until shimmering but not smoking.
-Add the chicken tenders to the pan, shaking off any excess marinade.
+Heat about 1 tablespoon of olive oil in a non-stick skillet over medium-high until shimmering but not smoking.
+Add the chicken to the pan, shaking off any excess marinade.
 Cook on one side undisturbed until well-browned, about 5 minutes.
-Using tongs, turn the chicken over and cook on the other side for another 5 minutes or until the chicken is done.
+Use tongs to flip the chicken and cook until cooked through, about 5 minutes more.

 - Assemble the chicken gyros.
-Warm up some pita over a medium gas burner or a hot, dry skillet.
-Spread the Tzatziki sauce on top, then add chicken (about 2 to 3 tenders) and top with tomato, cucumber, green pepper, red onion and olives as you like.
+Warm pita over a medium gas burner or a hot, dry skillet.
+Transfer to your serving plate and spread Tzatziki sauce on top, then add the chicken (about 2 to 3 tenders per bread).
+Top with tomato, cucumber, green pepper, red onion and olives as you like.
 Wrap the pita up and enjoy!

 Notes